jonlpersson/ed-latimore/site/_posts/2023-02-17-i-tried-onnit-s-alpha-brain-for-30-days-here-s-my-review.md

 Anyone who regularly uses a foreign language knows that there is a real limit to how long you can keep the translation efforts going before you need a rest.
 I found that Alpha brain helped slow the language down and increase the time I could spend before I got lost in translation.

-Alpha Brain isn't going to magically boost your memory overnight, but it has a positive effect on information retention, I've noticed from early on.
+Alpha Brain isn’t going to magically boost your memory overnight, but it has a positive effect on information retention, I’ve noticed from early on.
 This benefit was especially evident when it came to recalling the vocabulary that I’d learned without doing nearly as much repetition as usual.

 Now, I fully recognize this could result from naturally developing a feel for the language, but I’m just reporting my personal experiences on the supplement.